AnthonyFlowers/Basic-Image-Recognition/README.md

 [Learning Multiple Layers of Features from Tiny Images](http://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf), Alex Krizhevsky, 2009.

 ## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 The TensorFlow documentation can be found [Here](https://www.tensorflow.org/api_docs/python/): https://www.tensorflow.org/api_docs/python/
 A very helpful tutorial that I found explained how each Tensor or TensorFlow method worked can be found [Here](http://www.wolfib.com/Image-Recognition-Intro-Part-1/): http://www.wolfib.com/Image-Recognition-Intro-Part-1/